- Explanation of Routing Maps and Step Start Date, Due Date and Exit Date

-There are 6 options in a route map step that apply to start & due dates.
+The following are the options in a route map step that apply to start, due and exit dates.

 - The date entered into this field indicates to the user the desired date that they should start this step.
 A user could still complete the step before this date if they choose to.

 - When this is checked then this will keep the form in read-only format until the set start date has passed so that a user cannot begin this step until this date.

 - The date where the form cannot be completed unless this date has passed.

 This means that we can't send the form to the next step before the exit date and the "Send to next step" button will be disabled on the form.

 The form will not be locked and it would still allow user to edit the form, but just block the process.

 3. Due Date

 - The date entered in this field indicates to the user the desired date that this form is due.
 A user can complete the form before this date.
 If they do not, and notifications are enabled, the user will receive an email notification.